mehulkar/mehulkar.com/source/blog/2017/02/ruby-callable-methods.md

 ```

 Ruby defines properties using instance variables (variables preceded by
-an `@` sign) which can be shared internally inside a class external
+an `@` sign) which can be shared internally inside a class, and externally
 using get/set methods (or shorthand using `attr_reader` and `attr_writer`).
 This is a great feature and gets us 95% of the way there.